-Selinexor and eltanexor are small molecules and are manufactured in reliable and reproducible synthetic processes from readily available starting materials.
-The chemistry and formulation processes of selinexor and eltanexor have been developed to meet our large-scale manufacturing needs and do not require unusual equipment in the manufacturing process.
-We maintain sufficient inventory levels throughout our supply chain to exceed our two-year forecasts for XPOVIO in order to minimize the risks of supply disruption.
+Selinexor is a small molecule drug and is manufactured in reliable and reproducible synthetic processes from readily available starting materials.
+The chemistry and formulation processes of selinexor have been developed to meet our large-scale manufacturing needs and do not require unusual equipment in the manufacturing process.
+We generally maintain sufficient inventory levels throughout our supply chain to exceed our two-year forecasts for XPOVIO in order to minimize the risks of supply disruption.